xlsrln/cat/site/teams.md

 **superturbo**

-superturbo is comprised of a pair of British privateers - up-and-coming driver Dryout, and the team’s founder and owner, turbo. our team always aims to bring home victories, without compromising style. superturbo, the crowd’s choice.
+superturbo was founded in 1967 by a small group of British privateers - a good description of its current driver pairing: up-and-coming driver Dryout, and the team’s founder and owner, turbo. our team has a long relationship with the manufacturers of ‘il gorilla’, ensuring that our team always aims to bring home victories, without compromising style. superturbo - the crowd’s choice.

 members: turbo, Dryout